Common Mistakes during EWI Installations

 On-site Planning and Organisation:

-Installing EWI is a process that not only involves high skill but also careful planning.
+A common mistake during EWI installations is a lack of organisation and planning.
+Installing EWI is a process that not only involves high skill but careful planning of timings.
 There are many things that require an installers attention, and slip-ups can easily cause a halt to on-site works, wasting your time and money!
 Here are a few things to do with planning and organisation that may go wrong…

 Delivery doesn’t come on time